 Transportation Safety Funding Opportunities for California Tribes

 - The Caltrans Highway Safety Improvement Program (HSIP) Cycle 10 Call-for-Projects was announced on May 5, 2020.
+Due to the impacts of the COVID-19 pandemic, the application submittal deadline has been extended to November 2, 2020.
 There will be $2 million set-aside exclusively available for tribes.
-To assist agencies in preparing quality applications for HSIP Cycle 10, Caltrans and FHWA will hold a webinar on Wednesday, May 20, 2020 at 1:30pm PT.
-Please click here to register.
-The application submittal deadline is September 4, 2020.
-Learn more about the program and how to apply here.
+To assist agencies in preparing quality applications for HSIP Cycle 10, Caltrans and FHWA held a webinar on Wednesday, May 20, 2020: watch the webinar recording, view the presentation slides, and review the Q&A. Learn more about the program and how to apply here.

 If you would like assistance in preparing analyses for proposals, please contact UC Berkeley SafeTREC at email@example.com.